victorlucachi/victorlucachi.github.io/journal/void9-wiring-guide.md

                           ROW0 	  ROW1 	  ROW2 	  COLUMN0 	  COLUMN1 	  COLUMN2

                    PIN 	   F4  	   F5  	   F6  	     D0   	     D1   	     D4

+Any excess wire sticking out of the back of the controller will be trimmed off.
 ![](/uploads/void9_guide/DSC_2888.jpg)

 ### 9. Inserting the Pro Micro into its slot